PGreatness/Think-Thank-Thunked/README.md

 *On-Screen Buttons*

+Click for Commands - displays all controls

 Toggle Cutout - toggles the style in which the cube is displayed.
 One style depicts all 6 faces 'unfolded', with the front face in the center, while the other style depitcs only the front face visible.

+Switch Cube - toggles type of cube (2x2 or 3x3)

 *Rotation*